groq/mlagility/docs/benchit_user_guide.md

-# MLABench User Guide
+# MLAgility User Guide

-MLAgility Benchmarking (MLABench) is a Python package that provides a CLI, `benchit`, and API, `benchit()` for benchmarking machine learning and deep learning models.
-This document reviews the functionality provided by MLABench.
+The MLAgility Benchmarking and Tools package provides a CLI, `benchit`, and Python API, `benchit()` for benchmarking machine learning and deep learning models.
+This document reviews the functionality provided by MLAgility.

-MLABench currently supports the following combinations of runtimes and devices:
+MLAgility's tools currently support the following combinations of runtimes and devices:

 <span id="devices-runtimes-table">